vbsw/glut/README.md

 # GLUT

 ## Abstract
-This is GLUT (version 3.7) binding for the programming language Go.
+This is GLUT (version 3.7) binding for the programming language Chapel.

 If you want the binding of freeglut visit <https://github.com/vitalibaumtrok/freeglut>.